John-Thomas-872/School_District_Analysis/README.md

    The image below shows the Per_School_Summary_df after the updated percentage passing values for Thomas High School were added into the dataframe.
    ![alt text](Resources/Per_School_Summary_df_post_NaN.png)

+   The percent passing in math, reading, and overall for Thomas High School drastically improved with the exclussion of 9th grade scores and percetages.
+The previous percentages(in the first image) were 66.9% passing math, 69.6% passing reading, and 65.1% passing overall.
+After the removal of the 9th grade scores and percentages, the percentages changed to 93.2% passing math, 97.0% passing reading, and 95.1% passing overall.

 -How does replacing the ninth-grade scores affect the following: